sirech/terragrate/README.md

 ### Using `terragrate`

 Instead, I propose using a migration reflected in code.
-Let's define the `move_to_module.json` migration:
+Let's define the `move_to_module.json` migration, and store it together with the infrastructure code:

 ```json
 {